-The Board maintains Terms of Reference, reserves certain matters for its sole authority and delegates certain matters to its Board Committees, the Chief Executive Officer ("CEO") and other Company Executives.
-There is a clear allocation of responsibilities among committees, executive directors and senior managers, in order that the business of the Company can be effectively managed and reported.
+The Board maintains Terms of Reference, reserves certain matters for its sole authority and delegates certain matters to its Board Committees, the Chief Executive Officer ("CEO") and other members of the Company's Executive Management Team.
+There is a clear allocation of responsibilities among Committees, Executive Directors and senior managers, in order that the business of the Company can be effectively managed and reported.